thegeeklab/hugo-geekdoc/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-blue.svg)](LICENSE)
 ![GitHub All Releases](https://img.shields.io/github/downloads/xoxys/hugo-geekdoc/total)

 Geekdoc is a simple Hugo theme for documentations.
 This work is inspired and partially based on the [hugo-book](https://github.com/alex-shpak/hugo-book) theme.
-You can find the full documentation under [geekdocs.de](https://geekdocs.de)
+You can find a demo and also the full documentation under [geekdocs.de](https://geekdocs.de).

 ![Screenshot Desktop](https://github.com/xoxys/hugo-geekdoc/blob/master/local_media/desktop.png)